 Please see the chart below for in-person absentee voting dates and times.

-In-person (early) voting period at City Hall (Not open on weekends)
+Early Absentee Voting at City Hall (Not open on weekends)

 Requesting an Absentee Ballot